cloud-tinkerers/cloudwatch-tf-module/README.md

 * sets up an SNS topic for cloudwatch alarms to trigger
 * sets up a cloudwatch alarm for high CPU on the ASG
 * sets up a lambda function that is triggered by the SNS topic
+* sets up a lambda health report function that reports on ASG and RDS metrics
+* sets up an eventbridge schedule to trigger the health report

 The lambda function takes the incoming event and posts a request to the discord webhook, this sends an alert to the monitoring channel.